Field Journal: Finding Ghosts

 Chris Filardi is director of Pacific Programs at the Museum’s Center for Biodiversity and Conservation.
 This month, he’s blogging from the remote highlands of Guadalcanal in the Solomon Islands, where he is surveying endemic biodiversity and working with local partners to create a protected area.
-You can read the rest of his posts from this expedition here.

 After several days of work, it is clear we are on the shores of an island in the sky.
 Species we encounter here are of two worlds—one that descends to the humid, coastal plain, and another that rises into the cool, cloud-raked mountains of Tetena-Haiaja.
 Just as the white sands of an island beach divide land and sea, the ascending Chupukama ridge marks the transition from a world of known lowland organisms to a sky island filled with scientific mystery.

 Below we can hear and see familiar cockatoos, large fruit-eating crows, and other lowland species like mynas.
 But here, endemic mountain whistler birds sing all around, large honeyeaters sip nectar from red tree blossoms, and the din of moss forest frogs rises with each setting sun.
 In our intimate meanderings around Chupukama, sights and sounds that were foreign to us and to the scientific world just days ago are now as familiar and recognizable as the voice of an old friend.